 Another great and inexpensive decoration idea is to pick up a pack of paper plates and attach them to the wall with more push pins.
 I found these awesome baseball ones at a party store for a dollar!
 You can use them to fit any theme you’re having if baseball’s not your thing.

 Don’t underestimate reusing old decor.
-These cake stands were actually purchased on clearance after Independence Day for my husband’s welcome home party after his second tour.
+These cupcake stands were actually purchased on clearance after Independence Day for my husband’s welcome home party after his second tour.
 The red, white, and blue also worked for the baseball theme.
 Get even more space by placing some of those paper plates you bought on top (see in the picture above).
 These are great for holding chips and crackers.

 Empty jars make great serveware as well.
 We served suckers and sugar tubes in ours but these are great for cutlery, straws, and more.